lo-maxwell/react-virtual-garden/design-doc.md

   * YPosition - Int
   * React Component - Basically a square that contains the item

+### ItemTemplate
+  * Contains the shared information about an item, but is not an instance of one
+  * Id - Int
+  * Name - String
+  * Icon - String (Emoji)
+  * Type - String (Placed, Inventory)
+  * Subtype - String (Plant, Decoration, Ground, Seed, HarvestedItem, Blueprint)
+  * BasePrice - Value for selling to the shop.
+Shop sells back items for BasePrice * multiplier.
+  * TransformId - Int -- Seed -> plant, plant -> ground (+ generate a harvested item in inventory), ground -> ground, blueprint -> decoration, decoration -> ground (+ generate a blueprint item in inventory)

 ### PlacedItem
   * Placed in individual plots
-  * Name - String
-  * Icon - String (Emoji)
+  * ItemData - ItemTemplate
+  * Status - String?
+Enum? -- Various statuses like alive, dead, needs watering, not sure yet
   * React Component - Clickable button that displays the icon, onClick = bring up selection menu to harvest/move/remove etc

 ### Plant
-  * Extends PlacedItem, can be harvested
+  * Extends PlacedItem, can be harvested to turn the plot into ground, and place a harvestedItem into inventory.
   * EndGrowTime - DateTime -- Determines if the plant is harvestable or not
-  * Value - $ gained when harvested
-  * Status - String?
-Enum? -- Various statuses like alive, dead, needs watering, not sure yet
   * Specific selection of icons to represent plants

-### PlacedDecoration
+### Decoration
-  * Extends PlacedItem, can be moved
+  * Extends PlacedItem, can be moved, can be removed to turn the plot into ground, and place a blueprint into inventory.
   * Specific selection of icons to represent decorations

 ### EmptyItem (Ground)